 In his first season, Rowe assisted a young WVU squad to its third consecutive NCAA tournament and fourth in the last five seasons.
 The Mountaineers closed out the 2011-12 season in a tie for fourth place and earned a bye in the BIG EAST Championship.

-For the first time in program history, WVU defeated three-straight top 25 teams, including the highest ranked opponent in program history as the Mountaineers took a 65-63 victory from No. 2 Notre Dame in front of a sold out crowd on national television.
-The win was WVU’s first ever in Notre Dame, Ind.
+For the first time in program history, WVU defeated three straight top 25 teams, including the highest ranked opponent in program history as the Mountaineers took a 65-63 victory from No. 2 Notre Dame in front of a sold out crowd on national television.
+The win was WVU’s first ever in Notre Dame, Indiana.

 Three players earned all-conference honors as junior Asya Bussie, the 15th player in WVU history to reach 1,000 points and 500 rebounds, was named first team All-BIG EAST, sophomore Christal Caldwell earned All-BIG EAST honorable mention and Linda Stepney was named to the All-BIG EAST freshman team.

 Rowe first reunited with the Mountaineer basketball program when he was hired as an assistant coach on Gale Catlett’s staff in September 1997.
 In addition to coaching, he assisted in on-campus recruiting, scouting and served as a player liaison in administrative matters.
 In his first season as an assistant, WVU won 24 games and advanced to the NCAA Sweet 16 in 1998.